- Art Galleries

 A computer lab, funded originally by the National Science Foundation, is equipped primarily for instruction of Statistics majors and minors, but is available for use by students in other areas as well.
 The laboratory has 20 personal computers networked to servers with professional statistical software and data sets.
 Both hardware and software are state-of-the-art.
 Applied and theoretical statistics classes use the lab for demonstrations of statistical computing and for class projects in which students learn practical data analytic skills that aid them in the transition from school to work.

 Some rooms in the science building have also been set aside to function as computer centers.
 The Science Computer Lab is a 36 station lab with all the software needed by science students to do their homework.
 The flex classroom, Science South 149, is wired for students to bring laptops to use in the classroom.

 As a program of the Associated Students, Inc., the University Union is the community center for Cal State East Bay providing services, facilities, and programs to meet the various social, recreational, and cultural needs of the students, faculty, staff, and community.

 The University Union has a great deal to offer.
 Housed within the Union buildings are the Associated Students Administrative Offices, Student Government Offices, information and reservation center, Student Life and Leadership Programs office, The Diversity Center, an ATM machine, food services, recreational facilities, game rooms, and lounge areas.
-With conveniently located televisions, the Union is the ideal location for catching up on current events, watching the big game, or enjoying music videos in a relaxing atmosphere.
+With conveniently located televisions, the Union is the ideal location for catching up on current events, watching a major sporting event, or enjoying music videos in a relaxing atmosphere.